WordPress/gutenberg/docs/getting-started/devenv/README.md

 Node.js (`node`) is an open-source runtime environment that allows you to execute JavaScript outside of the web browser.
 While Node.js is not required for all WordPress JavaScript development, it's essential when working with modern JavaScript tools and developing for the Block Editor.

-Node.js and its accompanying developer tools allow you to:
+Node.js and its accompanying development tools allow you to:

 -   Install and run WordPress packages needed for Block Editor development, such as `wp-scripts`
 -   Setup local WordPress environments with `wp-env` and `wp-now`